 Borgund Stave Church Photographs

-Borgund Stave Church description
+Borgund Stave Church Description

 Stave churches were once common in northern Europe.
 In Norway alone, it was thought about 1000 were built; recent research has upped this number, and it is now believed there may have been closer to 2000.
 It is unknown how many stave churches were constructed in Iceland and other countries in Europe.

 Borgund Stave Church was built between 1180 and 1250 AD with later additions and restorations.
-Vertical wooden boards or staves form its walls, hence the name “stave church.”
+Vertical wooden boards or staves form their walls, hence the name “stave church.”
 The four corner posts were connected by ground sills, resting on a stone foundation.
 The rest of the staves then rise from the ground sills, each stave notched and grooved along the sides so that they lock into one another, forming a sturdy wall.

 The ceiling is held up with “scissor beams” or two steeply angled supports crossing each other to form an X shape with a narrow top span and a broader bottom span.
 The lower ends of the X shape are joined by a bottom truss to prevent the X from collapsing.
 In the case of Borgund, an additional beam cuts across the X below the crossing point but above the bottom truss, for extra stability.